Skokoo/Firere/README.md

 Using The C++ language!
 I made this just for fun!

 > # About me:
-  🧠 Status = Save my phone first.
+> 😀 Status = Save my phone first pls-
+> 🧠 Experience = Try again in 2077!
+> 🤔 Status = Try again in 2027!

 # 🔗 Main Links!
 This is the code im using! oh yeah, Im using Obfuscated code.